Somehow I feel that I will return to Nepal someday – maybe to help them. I hope so, I would love that…

 I miss the people I met for only a few days a Tansen Mission Hospital.
 You can support the hospital in Tansen by going here: http://www.umcor.org/Search-for-Projects/Projects/13421A

 I know we aren’t prepared for an earthquake here.
-We have a very similar geologic situation to Nepal, and we will certainly have a similar or larger quake.
-It is overdue, and could come today or in 50 years, but the risk should be taken seriously and we should prepare.
+We are very similar geologically to Nepal, and we will certainly have a similar or larger quake.
+It is overdue, and could come today, or in 50 years, or more, but the risk should be taken seriously and we should prepare.

 I have a “can-do” attitude about everything, earthquakes, whatever… if they can do it with so little and still have a smile on their faces, so can we.

-I still think about where to throw toilet paper sometimes.
+I still think about where to throw toilet paper.

 I try not to waste things more than ever, especially water, even though we have plenty here.